HypnosisReality.com - Op-Ed, 010121

 The Question of Antisocial Behavior Under Hypnosis

 Hypnosis was first introduced to the western world by Franz Anton Mesmer in the mid-late 1700s.
 Since that time, there have been a wealth of newspaper articles detailing hypnosis abuse, yet somehow, nearly 300 years later, we are still arguing that hypnosis abuse is not possible.
-The term "antisocial" meaning, influencing a subject to act in a criminal manner or to cooperate with full compliance and submission.
+The term "antisocial behavior" has to do with influencing a hypnotic subject to act in a criminal manner or to cooperate with full compliance and submission.

 The long-time debate still rages over whether or not antisocial behavior while under hypnosis is possible, in spite of the fact that there is much historical evidence to substantiate the premise.
 Those with eyes to see, recognize the inordinate number of historical accounts of hypnosis abuse and they understand one thing, hypnosis abuse is real.
 This type of crime has been documented for far too long, with accounts going back well over two hundred years.